ColinHammarberg/Testing-project-django/README.md

 # CHARITY FOR GENTLEMEN
 - A fullstack Django website.
-- It's going to be charity platform built up on selling exclusive clothing & cigars.
-All profits goes to Star for life, Water organizations or Planting trees.
-The consumer will make a choice of what he/she prefers the profit goes to.
+- It's going to be charity platform built up on selling exclusive clothes.
+All profits goes to Star for life, Water organizations or other charity organizations.
+The consumer will make a choice of what he or she prefers the profits of his or her order goes to.
 - The platform will be focusing a lot on the design and functionality.

 <hr>